-Many executives don’t understand why Optimal Thinking is imperativein executive coaching.
-They compromise their careers because they don’t understand how this executive coaching can meaningfully optimize their career satisfaction and income.
+Many executives don’t understand why Optimal Thinking is imperative in executive coaching.
+They compromise their careers because they don’t know how this best practice executive coaching can meaningfully optimize their career satisfaction and income.
 What’s more, those who hire an executive coach, too often choose the wrong coach for inappropriate reasons.
 The difference between a standard, mainstream executive coach and an Optimal Thinking coach is huge.

 Executive coaching provided by suboptimal thinking coaches does not achieve best practices or best solutions.
-When the thinking patterns behind the executive’s suboptimal behaviors remain intact, executives fail to meet deadlines, compromise team building, endure unnecessary conflict, control others with tantrums, use passive-aggression as a management tool, or lack organizational commitment.
+When the thinking patterns behind the executive’s suboptimal behaviors remain intact, executives fail to meet deadlines, compromise team building, endure unnecessary conflict, use passive-aggression as a management tool, lack organizational commitment, or even control others with tantrums.
 In other words, their best selves are not in charge of their career.

 Executive coaching implemented with a solid Optimal Thinking foundation inspires and produces best practices, and provides the stability to maximize focus, executive competencies, and execution.
 This is why Optimal Thinking is imperative.
 The Optimal Thinking executive coach consistently asks the best questions to elicit the best responses in order to maximize opportunities, resources, and situations.
 The executive is empowered to achieve the best alignment of values, purpose and results.